-This award was instituted by the Executive Committee on the recommendation of the Committee on Participation and the Committee on Awards.
-It was designed to encourage research in the area of gender and politics and was launched at the congress in Québec City in 2000.
+The Wilma Rule Award on Gender and Politics was instituted by the Executive Committee on the recommendation of the Committee on Participation and the Committee on Awards.
+It was designed to encourage research in gender and politics and was launched at the 2000 IPSA World Congress.
 It is given to the best paper on gender and politics.
 The IPSA Awards Committee has recommended naming the award in tribute to the work of Wilma Rule.

 Wilma Rule (1925-2004)